 The education of a person is not simply or exclusively the teaching of a series of facts and numbers—that’s only a limited part of what an education entails.
-The education of a person in its deepest sense is how they know themselves and the world around them, how they grow in virtue and how they, ultimately, reaches them full potential.
+The education of a person in its deepest sense is how they know themselves and the world around them, how they grow in virtue and how they, ultimately, reach their full potential.

 In the full sense of the word education, it is obvious that the role of parents is crucial, and the role of the mentor although important, only secondary.